CVE-2025-32061: CWE-121: Stack-based Buffer Overflow in Bosch Infotainment system ECU

 Technical Analysis

-CVE-2025-32061 is a stack-based buffer overflow vulnerability (CWE-121) located in the Bluetooth stack developed by Alps Alpine for the Bosch Infotainment system ECU.
-The vulnerability stems from inadequate boundary checks on user-supplied data received over the upper layer L2CAP channel, a protocol used for Bluetooth communication.
-When a specially crafted packet is sent to the vulnerable ECU, it triggers a buffer overflow on the stack, enabling an attacker to overwrite critical memory regions.
-This can lead to arbitrary remote code execution with root privileges on the Infotainment ECU, without requiring prior authentication or user interaction.
-The affected product version is identified as 283C30861E, and the vulnerability was first discovered in the Nissan Leaf ZE1 model manufactured in 2020.
-The CVSS v3.1 base score is 8.8, reflecting high impact across confidentiality, integrity, and availability, with an attack vector of adjacent network (Bluetooth), low attack complexity, no privileges required, and no user interaction needed.
-Although no known exploits are currently in the wild, the vulnerability presents a significant risk due to the critical role of ECUs in vehicle operation and safety.
-Exploitation could allow attackers to manipulate infotainment functions, potentially escalate to other vehicle systems, or disrupt vehicle operation.
-The lack of proper boundary validation highlights a software development oversight in handling Bluetooth L2CAP packets.
-This vulnerability underscores the importance of secure coding practices and rigorous input validation in automotive embedded systems, especially those with wireless interfaces.
+CVE-2025-32061 is a stack-based buffer overflow vulnerability classified under CWE-121, found in the Bluetooth stack developed by Alps Alpine integrated into Bosch Infotainment system ECUs.
+The flaw results from inadequate boundary checks on user-supplied data received over the upper layer L2CAP channel, a protocol used for Bluetooth communication.
+When a specially crafted packet is sent to the vulnerable ECU, it can overflow the stack buffer, corrupting memory and enabling an attacker to execute arbitrary code remotely with root privileges.
+This vulnerability does not require prior authentication or user interaction, increasing its risk profile.
+The affected product version identified is 283C30861E, and the vulnerability was first discovered in the Nissan Leaf ZE1 model from 2020, indicating its presence in electric vehicles.
+The CVSS 3.1 score is 8.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges or user interaction required.
+Although no exploits have been observed in the wild yet, the potential for remote code execution on critical vehicle components poses a significant threat to vehicle control and passenger safety.
+The lack of available patches at the time of reporting necessitates immediate attention to network segmentation and Bluetooth access controls to mitigate risk.

 Potential Impact